wadester/wh_test_bash/README.md

 History:
 --------

-1. 0.1   10/23/2015  created
+  0.1  10/23/2015  created

-2. 0.2   10/25/2015  links added
+  0.2  10/25/2015  links added

-3. 0.3   3/11/2016   updated, now in AsciiDoc
+  0.3  03/11/2016  updated, now in AsciiDoc

+  0. 04/06/2016  update to readme

 Notes:
 ------

-1. This document is in a parsable format similar to asciidoc.
-I have used this format for MANY years (I may upload a tool or migrate to asciidoc).
+1. This document is in AsciiDoc format following my Minidoc standard which is similar to the legacy Minidoc format I have used since the 1990s.

-2. This project is mainly to experiment with Bash scripts.
+2. This project is mainly to experiment with Bash scripts and to serve as examples of some features.

 3. License for ALL files is GPL, see LICENSE.